 Outdoors growing in the wild in Mexico, the ponytail palm plant is an evergreen perennial that can grow over 15 feet tall.
 Indoors as houseplants, ponytail palms stay smaller—though they can still grow to multiple feet tall, with leaves that can grow to many feet long.

 My mom has a huge one, especially for an indoor ponytail palm!
 It’s in her kitchen next to a door.
-Here’s a pic, but full disclaimer, she knows it needs a little trimming and tidying up and is getting cramped in this spot:
+Here’s a pic.
+She knows it needs a little trimming and tidying up and is getting cramped in this spot:

 Want more plant care tips?
-Check out my guides on how to take care of monstera deliciosa, how to take care of pothos plants, taking care of rubber plants, and caring for peperomia plants.
+Check out my guides on how to take care of monstera deliciosa, how to take care of pothos plants, and caring for peperomia plants.

 How much light does a ponytail palm need?